espsrc/droplets/sessions/droplets-05-binder/droplets-05-binder.md

 # Open Science Droplets 05
-# Share your results with the World with Binder
+# Share your project with the World with Binder

 ## Purpose